MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/fasttrack-dynamics-365-overview.md

 ---
 # required metadata

-title: Microsoft FastTrack for Dynamics 365 overview
+title: Microsoft FastTrack for Dynamics 365 for Finance and Operations overview
-description: Microsoft FastTrack for Dynamics 365 is our customer success service designed to help you move to Dynamics 365 smoothly and confidently, so you can realize business value faster.
+description: Microsoft FastTrack for Dynamics 365 for Finance and Operations is our customer success service designed to help you move to Dynamics 365 smoothly and confidently, so you can realize business value faster.
 author: margoc
 manager: AnnBe
 ms.date: 03/09/2018